LED lights in an aquarium are constantly surrounded by water. So, can LED lights get wet?

 When the light strips get wet, the power that flows through the light gets converted into heat.

 This causes the light strips to melt and eventually burn out.
-This can also lead to overheating of the entire fixture.
+This also leads to overheating of the entire fixture.

 So it’s imperative to ensure that the non-waterproof LED light strips are kept away from water.